-Ben & Jerry’s to stop selling in Palestinian territories
+Ben & Jerry’s to stop sales in West Bank, east Jerusalem

 Aida Touma-Sliman, an Israeli lawmaker with the Joint List of Arab parties, wrote on Twitter that Ben and Jerry’s decision Monday was “appropriate and moral.”
 She added that the “occupied territories are not part of Israel” and that the move is an important step to help pressure the Israeli government to end the occupation.

+The West Bank and east Jerusalem were captured by Israel in the 1967 Mideast war.
+Some 700,000 Israeli settlers now live in the two territories — roughly 500,000 in the occupied West Bank and 200,000 in east Jerusalem.

+Israel treats the two areas separately, considering east Jerusalem as part of its capital.
+Meanwhile, Israel considers the West Bank as disputed territory whose fate should be resolved in negotiations.
+However the international community considers both areas to be occupied territory.
+The Palestinians seek the West Bank as part of a future independent state, with east Jerusalem as their capital.

-While Ben & Jerry’s products will not be sold in the occupied territories, the company will stay in Israel through a different arrangement.
+While Ben & Jerry’s products will not be sold in the settlements, the company will stay in Israel through a different arrangement.

-In the meantime, right-wing former Israeli Prime Minister Benjamin Netanyahu tweeted: “Now we Israelis know which ice cream NOT to buy.”

 The Yesha Council, an umbrella group representing the roughly 500,000 Israelis living in West Bank settlements, said “there’s no need to buy products from companies that boycott hundreds of thousands of Israeli citizens because of the place they choose to live.”
 It said Ben & Jerry’s decision “brought a bad spirit to such a sweet industry” and called on Israelis to buy locally produced ice cream this summer.